-- Medical status assessment - NYHA and CCS class (see MOO) - Vital signs and weight will be measured - 12 lead ECG will be performed and submitted to core lab only at 24 month visit.
-Optional ECG to be retained at site at 12 months - Modified Morisky medication adherence survey (see MOO) - Lifestyle assessment and counseling as per PACE will be performed
+- Medical status assessment

+- NYHA and CCS class (see MOO)

+- Vital signs and weight will be measured

+- 12 lead ECG will be performed and submitted to core lab only at 24 month visit.
+Optional ECG to be retained at site at 12 months

+- Modified Morisky medication adherence survey (see MOO)

-- Brief symptoms/QOL assessment will be collected - Full QOL assessment will be collected (until 36 months) - Hospitalization assessment will be collected - Endpoints will be assessed - Obtain lab results from participant's treating physician for lipids (preferably fasting), liver transaminases (when indicated), and HbA1c for diabetic participants.
-If not available these tests should be obtained by the participant's treating physician or the study staff. - The study team, in collaboration with the treating physician(s), will evaluate effectiveness of medical therapy and optimize as needed according to guideline recommendations and study algorithms
+- Lifestyle assessment and counseling as per PACE will be performed - Brief symptoms/QOL assessment will be collected - Full QOL assessment will be collected (until 36 months) (not applicable to the ISCHEMIA-CKD ancillary trial) - Hospitalization assessment will be collected - Endpoints will be assessed - Obtain lab results from participant's treating physician for lipids (preferably fasting) and HbA1c for diabetic participants.
+If not available lipid tests should be obtained by the participant's treating physician or the study staff.
+Creatinine values obtained clinically for participants with eGFR <60 will also be recorded. - The study team, in collaboration with the treating physician(s), will evaluate effectiveness of medical therapy and optimize as needed according to guideline recommendations and study algorithms